-To help you through the process of selling your shared ownership home, we've answered some of the more frequently asked questions below.
-If you prefer, you can also watch our video guide.
+To help you through the process of selling your shared ownership home, we've provided the following guide to this process.
 For any additional questions, please contact us.

-Why do you have to sell your shared ownership home through L&Q?
+Why do I have to sell my shared ownership home through L&Q?

 Your lease states that we have an eight-week nomination period to try and find a buyer for your home.
 This is to help other first time buyers and to honour our agreement with the local authority.
 It also helps make sure you're given an efficient and cost-effective service.